History of atheism: Twentieth century

+The spread of atheism

-Atheism in the twentieth century found recognition in a wide variety of other, broader philosophies in the Western tradition, such as existentialism, objectivism, secular humanism, nihilism, logical positivism, Marxism, anarchism, feminism, and the general scientific and rationalist movement.
-Neopositivism and analytical philosophy discarded classical rationalism and metaphysics in favor of strict empiricism and epistemological nominalism.
+Atheism in the twentieth century found recognition in a wide variety of other, broader philosophies in the Western tradition, such as logical positivism, Marxism, anarchism, existentialism, secular humanism, objectivism, feminism, and the general scientific and rationalist movement.
+Neopositivism and analytical philosophy discarded classical rationalism and metaphysics in favor of empiricism.
 Proponents such as Bertrand Russell emphatically rejected belief in God.
-In his early work, Ludwig Wittgenstein attempted to separate metaphysical and supernatural language from rational discourse.
-H. L. Mencken sought to debunk both the idea that science and religion are compatible, and the idea that science is a dogmatic belief system just like any religion.